We have 5 types of truffles innoculated on 4 types of trees. We plant additional trees every year.

 We grow Blue Orchard Mason Bees and Leaf Cutter Bees as native bee alternatives to replace Honey Bees.

-Breeding beautiful horses for dressage and jumping arenas is our goal.
+Beautiful Hanoverian Breeding Horses for dressage and jumping arenas is our goal.

 We buy weanling calves from a breeder who crosses Angus and Waygu breeds.